fanwosu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 #4-rev_array.c is a program that reverses the contents of an array of integers
 #6-cap_string.c is a program capitalizes all words of a string
 #7-leet.c is a function that encodes a string into 1337
+#100-rot13.c is a programm that encodes a string using rot13